Iterated spans and classical topological field theories: Introduction

+Note that even if $\mathbf{C}$ is an ordinary category, the \icat{} $\Span_{1}(\mathbf{C})$ will still have invertible 2-morphisms, given by isomorphisms of spans --- since composing spans by taking pullbacks is well-defined up to a canonical choice of such an invertible 2-morphism, we do not have to take isomorphism classes at the top level.

-We would like to consider these $(\infty,n)$-categories as targets for extended TQFTs, where these are also reformulated using the language of $(\infty,n)$-categories.
-Such a definition was introduced by Lurie, and a sketch of it goes as follows: \begin{defn} Let $\txt{Bord}_{n}$ be the $(\infty,n)$-category whose objects are closed $0$-manifolds and whose $i$-morphisms for $i \leq n$ are $i$-dimensional cobordisms between $(i-1)$-manifolds with corners, with $(n+1)$-morphisms diffeomorphisms of such cobordisms, $(n+2)$-morphisms smooth homotopies of such diffeomorphisms, and so on.
-The disjoint union of manifolds gives this a symmetric monoidal structure, and if $\mathcal{C}$ is a symmetric monoidal $(\infty,n)$-category, a $\mathcal{C}$-valued $n$-dimensional extended topological quantum field theory is a symmetric monoidal functor $\txt{Bord}_{n} \to \mathcal{C}$. \end{defn} Baez and Dolan conjectured that \emph{framed} extended TQFTs (where we consider cobordisms that are equipped with a framing of their tangent bundle) valued in any symmetric monoidal $n$-category $\mathbf{C}$ are classified by the \emph{fully dualizable}\footnote{Being fully dualizable is an inductively defined algebraic notion.
-In the case $n =1$ it reduces to the usual notion of dualizability for an object in a symmetric monoidal \icat{}; we will review the general definition below in \S\ref{sec:adj}.} objects in $\mathbf{C}$.
-This is the \emph{Cobordism Hypothesis}, and its generalization to $(\infty,n)$-categorical framed extended TQFTs has been proved by Lurie~\cite{LurieCob}.
+We would like to consider these $(\infty,n)$-categories as targets for extended TQFTs, with these also reformulated using the language of $(\infty,n)$-categories.
+Such a definition was introduced by Lurie, and a sketch of it goes as follows: \begin{defn} Let $\txt{Bord}_{n}$ be the $(\infty,n)$-category whose objects are closed $0$-manifolds and whose $i$-morphisms for $i \leq n$ are $i$-dimensional cobordisms between $(i-1)$-manifolds with corners, with $(n+1)$-morphisms being diffeomorphisms of such cobordisms, $(n+2)$-morphisms smooth homotopies of such diffeomorphisms, and so on.
+The disjoint union of manifolds gives this a symmetric monoidal structure, and if $\mathcal{C}$ is a symmetric monoidal $(\infty,n)$-category, a $\mathcal{C}$-valued $n$-dimensional \emph{extended topological quantum field theory} is a symmetric monoidal functor $\txt{Bord}_{n} \to \mathcal{C}$. \end{defn} In \cite{LurieCob} Lurie sketches a definition of the symmetric monoidal $(\infty,n)$-categories $\txt{Bord}_{n}$, and a complete construction has recently been carried out in full detail by Calaque and Scheimbauer~\cite{CalaqueScheimbauerCob}.

+Baez and Dolan conjectured that \emph{framed} extended TQFTs (where we consider cobordisms that are equipped with a framing of their tangent bundle) valued in any symmetric monoidal $n$-category $\mathbf{C}$ are classified by the \emph{fully dualizable} objects in $\mathbf{C}$.
+(Being fully dualizable is an inductively defined algebraic notion; in the case $n =1$ it reduces to the usual notion of dualizability for an object in a symmetric monoidal \icat{}.
+We will review the general definition below in \S\ref{sec:adj}.)
+This conjecture is known as the \emph{Cobordism Hypothesis}.
+In \cite{LurieCob}, Lurie introduced the natural generalization of the Cobordism Hypothesis to $(\infty,n)$-categorical framed extended TQFTs, and gave a detailed sketch of a proof thereof.

 Our second main result gives a description of the fully dualizable objects of the $(\infty,n)$-categories $\Span_{n}(\mathcal{C})$, and thus, via the Cobordism Hypothesis, a classification of the framed extended TQFTs with this target: \begin{thm} Suppose $\mathcal{C}$ is an \icat{} with finite limits.
 Then all objects of the $(\infty,n)$-category $\Span_{n}(\mathcal{C})$ are fully dualizable with respect to the natural symmetric monoidal structure induced by the Cartesian product in $\mathcal{C}$. \end{thm} We'll show this in section \S\ref{sec:dual}.
 In fact, we'll show that these $(\infty,n)$-categories \emph{have duals} in the sense of \cite{LurieCob}, meaning that all the objects are dualizable and all $i$-morphisms have left and right adjoints for all $i < n$.